 Ignitho’s retail CDP solution can extend right to the farthest point of your supply chain where retailers can feed real time information and prescriptive insights to the suppliers (manufacturers and distributors), their multiple locations, and their online customer engagement channels.
 Here is a nice overall approach to follow to enhance your supply chain analytics.

-Ignitho’s CDP solution can be tailored to integrate with your technology choices.
+Ignitho’s retail CDP solution can be tailored to integrate with your technology choices.
 If you are looking to either introduce or maximize your adoption of Domo’s integration, BI, AI and enterprise app capabilities, then please get in touch.
 As a Domo partner, our approach is to delivery ROI as soon as possible by prioritizing the use cases and then delivering CDP capabilities in line with the overall architectural and business vision.
 Take our analytics maturity assessment to get a birds eye eview of how you stack up on various pillars of a solid data and analytics strategy.
-Please also consider signing up for our 2 hour CDP workshop available on the MS Azure marketplace.
+Please also consider signing up for our 2 hour CDP workshop available on the MS Azure marketplace. know more on cdp use cases media.